Skip to main content

 Get Started: What to Expect?

-If you are living with adult growth hormone deficiency, you may qualify for a paid clinical trial focused on potential treatment options for both conditions.
+If you are living with adult growth hormone deficiency, you may qualify for an observational study designed to better understand the long-term, real-world use of Sogroya® in adults with AGHD.
 After completing the interest from above, a research team member will contact you for a brief pre-screening to see if you meet the initial eligibility criteria.
 If you qualify, you will be asked to review and sign an Informed Consent Form (ICF), which explains all study procedures, potential benefits, and risks.

 Our team will ensure you fully understand your role in the study and what to expect throughout the process.
 You are encouraged to ask any questions before enrolling.
-Your participation helps advance future treatments for adult growth hormone deficiency.
+Your participation contributes to research aimed at better understanding long-term, real-world outcomes for adults living with AGHD who are already prescribed Sogroya®.

 Age